StarsoftAnalysis/brandysnap/README.markdown

     'Downloads' button on https://github.com/StarsoftAnalysis/brandysnap
     and unpack the files into a suitable directory on your computer.

-2. Make sure you've got rsync and the necessary Perl modules, i.e. these packages (on Ubuntu/Debian-type versions of Linux):
+2. Make sure you've got rsync and the necessary Perl modules (see above).

-    * rsync
-    * libmath-combinatorics-perl

-    which you can install with your favourite package manager, or from the command line with something like:

-        sudo apt-get install rsync libmath-combinatorics-perl libconfig-general-perl libfilesys-df-perl

 3. Use a text editor to create a configuration file -- refer to the user guide for details.